-a.
+- a.
 Title Page (not counted against the 30-page program narrative limit).

-The title page should include the title of the project, submission date, funding opportunity number, and the name and complete contact information (i.e., address, telephone number, and email address) for both the applicant and the principal investigator.

-b.
-Resubmit Response (if applicable) (not counted against the 30-page program narrative limit).
+The title page should include the title of the project, submission date, funding opportunity number, and the name and complete contact information (i.e., address, telephone number, and email address) for both the applicant and the principal investigator. - b.
+Table of Contents and Figures (not counted against the 30-page program narrative limit). - c.
+Main Body.
+The main body of the program narrative should describe the proposed project in depth.
+The following sections should be included as part of the program narrative: